 - Five sheets of banner paper that are bigger than your students

 Instruct students to observe their family members and choose one who emulates any hero that was at the Jewish Heroes Congress.
 Have the student make an award for that family member.
 The award should list the recipient’s name, the award title, and why the recipient deserves the award.

 Ask students to identify a role model and to explain why they chose that person.
 You may need to clarify that a role model is someone that a person looks up to and wants to imitate in some way.
 Make a list of the student’s responses and discuss their choices.

 Separate students into five groups and assign each group one of the following people: Abraham, Baron Edmund James de Rothschild, Rebecca Gratz, Rabbi Abraham Joshua Heschel, and Phoebe Yates Levy Pember.

-Distribute the appropriate reading material to each group (See Handouts One, Two, Three, Four, Five).
-Give students time to read about their person and complete the "Jewish Hero Worksheet" (See Handout Six).
+Distribute the appropriate reading material to each group (See handouts below).
+Give students time to read about their person and complete the "Jewish Hero Worksheet" (See handouts below).

 Tell students that they will make a model of their Jewish hero to bring to a meeting of Jewish heroes that the class will be hosting called the Jewish Hero Congress.
 Trace one student from each group on banner paper.
 Instruct students to cut out the oval shape for the face, color the body so that it resembles their hero and to label different parts of the hero’s body that s/he may have used to conduct tikkun olam.
 They can also add drawings of different tools they may have needed.
 (For example, Abraham is famous for welcoming guests to his home.
 He would have used his eyes to look out for guests, his feet to run after them, his hands to prepare food, and his mouth to welcome them.
 He would need a pillow to offer them and a chair for them to sit on.)